luckill/CSC131Project/README.md

 - Eric Brutskiy
 - Zhijun Li

 P.S.
-Feel free to update this as we work on the project try not to remove the
+Feel free to update this as we work on the project try not to remove the project

 :)  :)  :)   :)  :)   :)  :)   :)  :)   :)  :)   :)  :)  :)  :)  :)